-This STUFFED PEPPER SKILLET has all of the flavors of traditional stuffed peppers, with hardly any work.
-Ground beef, bell peppers, tomatoes, rice and cheese, a one pot simple meal that can be served right out of the skillet, in less than 30 minutes!
+This easy Stuffed Pepper Skillet has all of the delicious flavors of traditional stuffed peppers, with hardly any work.
+Ground beef, onion, bell peppers, tomatoes, rice and cheese, a one-pot simple meal that can be served right out of the skillet, in less than 30 minutes!

 It’s no secret how much I love stuffed peppers.
 Like — I may need an intervention or something.
 It seems I can always figure out a new way to add them to our menu, whether it’s traditional stuffed peppers, a soup, meatballs, casserole or meatloaf, I can always find a way to wiggle those favorite flavors of mine into the menu plan, and everyone won’t think “this again?”

 Not that they complain, because they love stuffed peppers just as much as me.
 Just another reason to love them a little extra. (wink) But busy days call for effortless meals that still bring your family around the table.